SMilanchev/Stores/README.md

 ## Introduction
 Simple app showing stores registered - for each store:
 - its products by category
-- location on the map of the store
+- location of the store on map
 ###### Application created with knowledge gained through Python Web course.